⭐️ Decoding OpenAI Evals

 • optionally a reference ideal_answer

-1. cot_classify - The model is asked to define a chain-of-thought and then arrive at an answer (Reason, then answer).
+1. cot_classify - The model is asked to define a chain of thought and then arrive at an answer (Reason, then answer).
 This is the recommended classification method.

 2. classify_cot - The model is asked to provide an answer and then explain the reasoning behind it.